 Always be as specific as possible in your headlines about what content your visitors can expect to find on your page, and do not disappoint them.

-If you have a landing page and rely on free organic traffic from Google, you should familiarize yourself with Google’s recommendations for headings and titles.
+If you have a landing page or website that relies on free organic traffic from Google, for example, you should familiarize yourself with Google’s recommendations for headings and titles.

 They include the following: